kazewong/lecture-notes/Engineering/SoftwareEngineeringForDataScience/lab/rust.typ

 Beside, I really had a great time coding rust in general.
 It takes some time to get used to the language, but once you are more familiar with rust, it is a great language to go hard core with.
 In this lab, we are going to go through the following topics:

-// 1.
-Some basic concept and syntax for `rust`, once again we are going to write an insertion sort algorithm in `rust`.
-// 2.
-Building your code with `cargo`
-// 3.
-Writing documentation with `rustdoc`.
-// 4.
-Writing tests with `cargo`
-// 5.
-Benchmarking with `criterion`
-// 6.
-Some best practices and development tips
-// 7.
-Some noteworthy libraries in `rust`

 = Key Concepts

 == Rust is a compiled language